Improvisers Orchestra Workshop

 Here are a few subjects to keep in mind while playing in a conducted improvising orchestra setting:

-• Drive the music forward.
+• Push the music forward.

 ——–